-The new issue of the Society’s academic journal, Doris Lessing Studies, is now available!
-This year we welcome volume 34 to the collection.
+The new issue of Doris Lessing Studies is now published!
+This year’s issue is volume 36.

-As with last year, the journal is first published here on our web site, in PDF format, for members to download.
+As in recent years, the journal is first published here on our web site, in PDF format, for members to download.
 The contents will also shortly appear in EBSCO’s and ProQuest’s literature databases; contact your library for access instructions to these academic resources.
-Here is a link to our online archive, where the issue can be downloaded, and here is the page to become a member.
+On our site we host an online archive of recent issues; here is the page to join as a member and receive access.

 - Letter from the President, Cornelius Collins

-- Letter from the Co-Editors, Mark Pedretti and Robin Visel
+- Letter from the Co-Editors, Robin Visel and Dorian Stuber, with Cornelius Collins

 - List of Society Officers